snapp-incubator/smapp-sdk-go/README.md

 ### Operations

-List of operations on a search client are:
+List of operations on a area-gateways client are:

 + **`GetGateways(lat, lon float64, options CallOptions) (Area, error)`**:
   it receives `lat`,`lon` as a location and CallOptions and returns a polygon and its Gateways.
 It will return an Empty